 The original Italian version, called Arlecchini - or little harlequins (also sometimes called Tutti Frutti Cookies) use bright red and green candied cherries, but all that unnatural colouring gives me the shivers.
 So, I substituted chopped dried apricots - not as bright and flashy, but still cheerful looking with the glowing golden apricot bits.
 Think of them as the quieter, more refined younger brother of the clown-like harlequin or jester.

-I omitted the egg, so they have a smoother and crisper texture that melts in your mouth like shortbread cookies.
-I also snuck in rum to moisten the dough, instead of water – going on the principle of vodka helping to tenderize pie crust, and thinking the slight bit of alcohol will keep the log of dough from freezing as solidly.
+I omitted the egg, so the Harlequin cookies have a smoother and crisper texture that melts in your mouth like shortbread cookies.
+I also snuck in rum to moisten the dough, instead of water - going on the principle of vodka helping to tenderize pie crust, and thinking the slight bit of alcohol will keep the log of dough from freezing as solidly.